Rail and Shipping Entwined is based on notes for a 2017 talk written for the Gloucester Branch of the World Ship Society

 Diesel locomotives meanwhile offered the prospect of similarly faster and heavier trains with less skill and physical labour required from a smaller number of operating and maintenance crew.
 Although some of the early diesels did produce smoky exhausts when badly maintained, there were no cinders and smuts emanating from the chimney, no clinker or smokebox ash to clear out at the end of the day and diesel fuel was easier, quicker and cleaner to move than coal.
 In an era of almost full employment when most British workers did not want dirty jobs, of the first Clean Air Acts and competition from road and air transport, British Railways had little choice but to modernise – although some diesels were handicapped by having to feature carrying wheels on the insistence of Civil Engineers who were worried about their axle loadings.

 In the last sixty years more modern, efficient, quieter and cleaner diesel electric locomotives – such as this English Electric Class 50 Co-Co – have been built – sadly often abroad – to haul freight and to some extent passenger trains.
-However, rather than the concept of a locomotive at the front and carriages trailing behind that George Stephenson would have recognised, most modern passenger trains either semi fixed formation – with a locomotive at one end and a controlling trailer at the other – or a diesel or electric multiple unit.
+However, rather than the concept of a locomotive at the front and carriages trailing behind that George Stephenson would have recognised, most modern passenger trains are either semi fixed formation – with a locomotive at one end and a controlling trailer at the other – or a diesel or electric multiple unit.
 The 1960 vintage Blue Pullman and the Bombardier Voyager from four decades later are both diesel electric units but the Blue Pullman had its diesel engine above the floor behind the driver while the Voyager has one underfloor engine per carriage.
 So far we have seen how railways began life as ways of moving coal to ships and canal boats, then became a means of linking cities and moving goods and people more rapidly and efficiently than either.
 In turn, railways spread across the British Empire and the World, pushing forward the technology involved and allowing ever more comfortable and efficient trains to travel even faster.
 But trains and shipping also had a profound effect on each other.

 During the Nineteenth Century, many English canals were purchased by railway companies merely to shut them down and avoid competition, or in some cases had railway lines built over them.
 Similarly, coastal shipping faced strong rivalry from long distance trains more impervious to bad weather.
 However, shipping could still reach – and even develop – places that roads and railways could not.
 One example of this was Forest of Dean Coal travelling by rail to Lydney docks for export to destinations like the Scilly Isles.
 In Scotland meanwhile, the railways themselves operated the ferries that made such towns as Rothesay on the Isle of Bute and Brodick on Arran viable.
 The railways were also keen to attract tourists to their own hotels on the Isle of Skye.
 The paddle steamer Waverley – built by the London & North Eastern Railway – reminds us of the times when the Caledonian, Glasgow and South Western and North British Railways all competed for passengers “goin’ doon the watter”.
 These voyages were not just the lifelines of remote communities but also provided entertainment and recreation in a time before mass media.
 In particular the Clyde ferries were allowed to serve alcohol that was otherwise forbidden on the Sabbath, hence the expression “steaming drunk”.